-Based on the anticipated amount of area available for conversion to higher-density useslikely to be redeveloped, Alternative 4 would have a higher potential than Alternative 2 of leading to increased delivery of stormwater contaminants to streams, and a lower potential than Alternative 3.
+Based on the anticipated amount of area likely to be redeveloped, Alternative 4 would have a higher potential than Alternative 2 of leading to increased delivery of stormwater contaminants to streams, and a lower potential than Alternative 3.

-Alternative 4 does not include implementation of a station area plan; and the corridor-focused alternative would apply similar place types as for other areas of the city.
+Alternative 4 does not include implementation of a station area plan and the corridor-focused alternative would apply similar place types as for other areas of the city.
 As described for the citywide analysis above, the impacts of Alternative 4 the 130th/145th Station Area would likely be greater than those anticipated for Alternative 2 and less than those anticipated for Alternative 3.